eginez/blog-eginez/content/posts/go_generics_use.md

     return erc.err
 }
 ```

-Other than verbosity of the closure declaration, this acomplishes what we needed.
-Until we realize that our error ttthrowing function could return an arbitrary type.
+Other than verbosity of the closure declaration, this acomplishes what we needed if all we needed to return was of ttype `File`.
 Replacing the concrete type with go's interface{} would look like this:

 ```go
 func (ec *ErrorCatcher) TryAny(fn func() (interface{}, error)) interface{} {